sunnymis/Stack-OnTop/README.md

 Chrome Extension that automatically places the accepted Stack Overflow question at the top

-Now you no longer need to scroll to the accepted answer and yo uwill increase development time exponentially
+Now you no longer need to scroll to the accepted answer and you will increase development speed exponentially